 On Sept.
 29, 1992, the Detroit Red Wings brought back left wing John Ogrodnick after he spent the previous five seasons with the Rangers.
 They originally drafted him in the fourth round (66th overall) of the 1979 NHL Entry Draft.
 He played the first 539 games of his 14-season career with the Red Wings, scoring 259 goals and 536 points.
 He had four seasons with at least 38 goals, including 55 in 1984-85.
 His second stint in Detroit lasted just 19 games, with six goals and 12 points.

 Shortly after announcing his retirement, the New Jersey Devils named John MacLean as an assistant coach on Sept.
 29, 2002.
 He had played 934 games for the Devils between 1984 and 1997, winning a Stanley Cup in 1994.

 He held this post through the 2008-09 season before being named the head coach of the Lowell Devils in the American Hockey League (AHL).
 He was promoted to head coach of the Devils for the 2010-11 season but was fired after the team started 9-22-2.
-He spent three seasons as an assistant with the Carolina Hurricanes and was on Rick Tocchet’s staff with the Arizona Coyotes, but did not get his contract renewed following the 2019-20 season.
+He spent three seasons as an assistant with the Carolina Hurricanes and was on Rick Tocchet’s staff with the Arizona Coyotes but did not renew his contract following the 2019-20 season.

 Happy Birthday to You